DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 As we steam ahead to production, just wanted to quickly share some 3D renders of the final pre-production version of the two great looking boards.

-#### Notable visual changes
+#### Notable visual changes from Beta

--   Improved layout from beta board
+-   Improved layout
 -   GPIO Expander
 -   DIL Switches added to speed up configuration
--   Accurate RTC DS3231 with Battery Backup connection
+-   Accurate RTC DS3231, with Battery Backup (CR2032) connection
 -   Switchable Rogowski Inputs and filtering
 -   LDO regulator to provide isolated 3V3 to each stacked board
 -   Swapped DAC and ADC for improved SN ratio